grantcarthew/start-prototype/docs/cli/start-agent.md

 ```
 No agents configured.

-Use 'start agent add' to add an agent.
+Use 'start config agent add' to add an agent.
 ```

 Exit code: 1